Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications: Multilinear Kakeya inequalities revisited

-In spite of the extreme simplicity of the original problem, an explicit such factorisation is not known.
+\end{prop} In spite of the extreme simplicity of the original problem, no procedure for coming to an explicit such factorisation is currently known.

-There had been some speculation that even in higher dimensions, the constant $C_n$ might still be $1$.
-However, we shall show that this turns out to have been over-optimistic, since if we take $n=3$, by considering the field $\mathbb{F}_3$ with three elements,\footnote{In the case of $\mathbb{F}_2^3$ the constant is $1$.} we can see that $C_3 \geq 1.04$.
+Jon Bennett had asked whether, even in higher dimensions, the constant $C_n$ in the finite field multilinear Kakeya inequality might still be $1$.
+This is true in the case of $\mathbb{F}_2^3$.
+However, this turns out to have been over-optimistic, and we have: